Heavy Civil Construction

 Garden State Parkway Shoulder Restoration

-Restoration and widening of shoulders and mainline pavement of the Garden State Parkway.
+This heavy civil construction project involved the restoration and widening of shoulders and mainline pavement of the Garden State Parkway.
 We provided 12 foot wide left and right shoulders and 12 foot wide travel

 lanes, incorporating current NJTA standards for: pavement superelevation and transitions; roadside treatments; and roadside clear zones.
 The project also included the replacement of 3 bridges, the widening and redecking of 7 existing bridges, 2 retaining walls, the extension of existing culverts, construction of 13 new permanent sign structures, drainage and utility improvements, 14 storm water management basins, and new signing and lighting.